 - Pain on the left side of chest seem to indicate to heart defects (heart attack) but this can be eliminated after a check-up.

-- Negative influence to the functioning of the lungs, gullet, stomach and intestines seem to, from experiences, however not thoroughly researched, being caused by Tietze.
+- Negative influence to the functioning of the lungs, gullet, stomach and intestines seem to be caused by Tietze.
+This has not been thoroughly researched however.

 - It is a pure local affection.

-- It most often occurs before 40, but cases from very young patients are known.
+- Tietze most often occurs before 40, particularly during the teens and adolescence.
+Cases from very young patients are also known to occur.